colussim/go-mysql-ai/README.md

 > You can absolutely run LLMs on your own computer, and contrary to popular belief, you don’t necessarily need a high-end machine with a powerful GPU.
 There are lighter models that can run on standard laptops or even on a Raspberry Pi.

 To do this, you need to choose a model that matches your needs and available resources, and use software that allows you to run it on your device.

-Ollama is a lightweight framework designed to run large language models (LLMs) efficiently on local devices.
-It provides an easy way to download, manage, and execute AI models without requiring cloud-based processing.
-Ollama optimizes models for performance, allowing them to run on standard laptops and even low-power devices like Raspberry Pi.

-With a simple command-line interface and built-in model support, Ollama makes it easy for developers to experiment with LLMs locally while maintaining control over their data and resources.

 We're going to use **Ollama**.

 ### Ollama